What Is Personally Identifiable Information (PII)?

 What Is the Importance of Personally Identifiable Information?

 Even though our society had always relied upon PII laws for quite some time, but now protecting them has become all the more important lately, chiefly because of escalated incidences of hacking and other scandals.
 So, now that computer technology has advanced and the internet has seeped into every nook and cranny of the world with the cloud hovering upon the work systems, and improvements have gradually taken place, PII protection has become truly mandatory for most related organizations.
 Some other laws related to the various forms of PII include the following:

 - Privacy Act

 Some PII Examples

-Here are some PII examples.
-Even though the collection and selling of PII on a legal basis are identified as somewhat of a practical choice, but this could still be exploited by people with malicious intent like criminals who are wishing to commit cybercrimes or stealing some individual’s identity.
-As per the statistics by FBI, these types of identity thefts are still taken as a fast-growing crime in many regions, which has enough capability of causing critical emotional & financial damages to all victims.
+Here are some PII i.e. Personally Identifiable Information examples.
+Even though the collection and selling of Personally Identifiable Information policy on a legal basis are identified as somewhat of a practical choice, but this could still be exploited by people with malicious intent like criminals who are wishing to commit cybercrimes or stealing some individual’s identity.
+As per the statistics by the FBI, these types of identity thefts are still taken as a fast-growing crime in many regions, which has enough capability of causing critical emotional & financial damages to all victims.
 Due to these threats imposed upon, most government bodies have formed legislation for limiting how personal info and data gets distributed.
-Some PII examples include the following:
+Some Personally Identifiable Information (PII) examples include the following:

 - Personal identification number, like the number of driver’s licenses, patient-identification-number, social security number, passport number, or credit card number.

-- Asset information, including MAC address/IP, and other static identifiers, which can consistently link any specific individual.
+- Asset information, including MAC address/IP, and other static identifiers, can consistently link any specific individual.

 - Address information, including email address/street address and business/personal telephone numbers.